ktuukkan/marine-api/README.md

 ## References

-All information and specifications for this library have been gathered from the following documents.
-The availability was checked on 2018-11-10.
+All information and specifications for this library has been gathered from the following documents, availability last checked on 2020-03-15.

 *Notice: any warnings regarding the accuracy of the information in below documents apply equally to Java Marine API.*